Brusneva Island: History

 In August 1901 Russian Arctic ship Zarya headed across the Laptev Sea, searching for the legendary Sannikov Land (Zemlya Sannikova) but was soon blocked by floating pack ice in the New Siberian Islands.
 During 1902 the attempts to reach Sannikov Land continued while Zarya was trapped in fast ice.
 Leaving the ship, Russian Arctic explorer Baron Eduard Toll and three companions vanished forever in November 1902 while travelling away from Bennett Island towards the south on loose ice floes.
 After its ordeal in the ice, a badly-leaking Zarya was finally moored close to Brusneva Island in Bukhta Tiksi, never to leave the place again.
 The remaining members of the expedition returned to Saint Petersburg, while Captain Matisen went to Yakutsk.

-The island was named after Russian Engineer M. I. Brusnev, a member of the Russian Arctic Expedition.
-Brusnev led one of the two search parties that were dispatched in the spring of 1903 in order to search for ill-fated Baron Eduard Toll.
-Brusnev's group searched the shores of the New Siberian Islands, while the other, led by Aleksandr Kolchak travelled by whaleboat to Bennett Island.
+The island of Brusneva was named after Russian Engineer M. I. Brusnev (Mikhail Ivanovich Brusnev), a member of the Russian Arctic Expedition, and was named in 1903 by the commander of the Russian arctic schooner "Zarya", F. A. Matisen (Fyodor Andreyevich Matisen).
+Brusnev led one of the two search parties that were dispatched in the spring of 1903 in order to search for ill-fated Russian Arctic explorer Baron Eduard Toll.
+Brusnev and his search party, searched the shores of the New Siberian Islands and a compiled detailed map of the island of New Siberia, while the other search party, led by Aleksandr Kolchak travelled by whaleboat to Bennett Island.

 Brusnev found the remains of a mammoth in the island of New Siberia during his unfruitful search for Eduard Toll.
+An obelisk was erected on the island for him.

+In the 21st century, the Michurinsk Contest Group held one expedition to the island in 2015 and several more in the Soviet years.